C45923078/Reverse-Notes-Of-DongDong/README.md

 ---
 ## Summary

-Resources recommend from Chatgpt
+Resources recommended by ChatGPT:

 <img width="647" height="322" alt="image" src="https://github.com/user-attachments/assets/c8b42aab-ddd4-479b-83e1-0e3c7625e683" />

-Today DongDong really understand a lot about reversing an programme, and also, he really want to know what contains within the dll files and other unknown suffix files.
-BTW, A949999(Tamer Vale) is actually a 18+ games contain sexual elements.
+Today DongDong learned a lot about reverse engineering a program, and he wants to understand what is contained in the DLL files and other unknown file types.
+Note: A949999 (Tamer Vale) is an 18+ game that contains sexual content.

-What DongDong wanna do for this game is
+What DongDong wants to do for this game:

-- Understand the logic and workflow of the programme
+- Understand the program's logic and workflow.
-- Try to know what each file/part contains and how they combined
+- Identify what each file or component contains and how they fit together.
-- Use some magic tools(eg. Cheat engine) to improve the game experience.
+- Use tools (e.g., Cheat Engine) to experiment with and improve the game experience.